rki-mf1/anobac/README.md

 ## Credits

-anno/annorki was originally written by Maximilian Driller.
+AnoBac was originally written by Maximilian Driller.

 We thank the following people for their extensive assistance in the development of this pipeline: